All Episodes

 And everything that we've told you is now coming out.

-It is an amazing turnaround, and there's such a small percentage of us that got it right.
+And there's such a small percentage of us that got it right.

-I don't expect them to go on any of these news shows and ever say, Oh, Hannity was right.
+I don't expect them to go on any of these news shows and ever say, oh, Hannity was right.

 I was pretty shocked by that.